Field Experiences

 Mount Vernon Square Historic District

 Once a dividing line between downtown’s federal offices and the historically Black Shaw neighborhood, the Mount Vernon Square Historic District has long been a hub of culture and change.
-This walking tour, easily accessible from the Washington Convention Center, gives participants an exclusive look inside the beautifully restored Carnegie Library, once one of the few integrated public spaces in a then-segregated city and now home to the DC History Center.
+This walking tour, easily accessible from the Washington Convention Center, gave participants an exclusive look inside the beautifully restored Carnegie Library, once one of the few integrated public spaces in a then-segregated city and now home to the DC History Center.

 Carnegie Library on Mt Vernon Square, DC | © Barry Winiker / The Image Bank / Getty Images